 Correlating to SUS using just the Ease question

-In this approach, the UMUX-Lite score is obtained through the equation: (Item2 – 1) * (100 / 6).
-The idea behind just using the ease-of-use item comes from the initial research of UMUX, where the Ease correlated with the SUS.
+In this approach, the SUS score is obtained through the equation: (Item2 – 1) * (100 / 6).
+The idea behind just using the ease-of-use item comes from the initial research of UMUX, where this question was a rephrasing of the SUS’s third question.

 Correlating to SUS using the regression equation of the Ease question